DaveInchy/nw-buddy/README.md

-# New World Radar and Buddy
+# New World Buddy

-A private Overwolf overlay that helps players find new friends and keep track of their progress, gives them a sense of the world around them, and helps them find their way around the game.
+An Overwolf overlay that helps players find new friends and keep track of their progress, gives them a sense of the world around them, and helps them find their way around the game.

 ## How to use